versey-sherry/airbox/README.md

 I'd like to improve the model by using more accurate wind speed and calculate the wind speed effect by taking the wind speed projected along the straight line connecting coal-fired plants and the monitoring points.
 If possible, I'd like to take 3D geographic information into consideration, maybe some more control variables into the model.

+Air pollution has no borders and environmental protection work should have no border.
+It is sad for me to see that people couldn't work together for the common future of mankind and nature because of a collective imaginary structure called politics.
+Environmental issues should not be political, at least as an idealist, this is what I believe.

 ## Authors

 * **Sherry** - *Initial work* - [versey-sherry](https://github.com/versey-sherry/)